AdrienJolly/TutorialScRNAseq/README.md

 - perform cell cycle and cell type annotation
 - integrate multiple samples
 - combine cells into pseudobulk and perform differential gene expression analysis with DEseq2

+# Flow of the course

+The data will be made available on the Morning of the first day.

+- On Day 1 the students will follow a step by a step analysis workflow.

+- On day 2, the students will analyse other samples (provided by the tutor) on their own using the workflow of the first day as a template and will integrate the samples together and study inter donor variability.